tabiya-tech/compass/iac/README.md

     gcloud auth configure-docker us-central1-docker.pkg.dev
    ```

 5. Run the pulumi code for the infrastructure part you want to deploy.

 For example assuming the `.env` file is in the root directory of the IaC project and the service account key file named `credentials.json` is in a folder named `keys` in the project's root directory, to preview the changes for the `backend` infrastructure of the `dev` environment, run the following command:
+Copy pase from `.env.example` to `.env` and replace the values with the correct ones, Conduct the team for necessary values or create them if they are not available.
+Refer to the documentation on how to get the variables.

  ```shell
 GOOGLE_CREDENTIALS="$(pwd)/keys/credentials.json" pulumi preview -C backend -s dev